Natalie Glebova: Miss Universe

 During her reign, Glebova traveled to Africa in July to attend an AIDS Educational Tour with the Global Health Council, Malaysia in late September, the Bahamas and St. Martin.
-In late March 2006, Glebova visited Russia for the first time since leaving the country in her pre-teens.
-She participated in an HIV-AIDS Awareness campaign in Moscow and attended a Russian fashion show as a special guest.
-She also made numerous trips to Thailand, where she commemorated the anniversary of the tsunami and Canada, her home nation.
+In late March 2006, Glebova visited Russia for the first time since leaving the country as a child.
+She participated in an HIV-AIDS awareness campaign in Moscow and attended a Russian fashion show as a special guest.
+She also made numerous trips to Thailand, where she commemorated the anniversary of the 2004 tsunami, and Canada, her home nation.